 The SU will be providing more organised opportunities, but you will still need a plan of how to maximise your reach.
-Where are the online spaces you can access students, as well as spaces on campus?
+Where are the online spaces you can access students, as well as spaces across all UoW campuses?
 We will organise for some posts to go on our other channels.